How to Make Gordon Ramsay Carrots? A Perfect Step-by-Step

 Vegetarian Pairings

-- Creamy Risotto: Serve Gordon Ramsay’s glazed carrots with a saffron or mushroom risotto for a luxurious vegetarian main course.
+• Creamy Risotto: For a luxurious vegetarian main course, serve Gordon Ramsay’s glazed carrots with saffron or mushroom risotto.

-- Grilled Vegetables: Combine glazed carrots with other roasted vegetables like Brussels sprouts, parsnips, and sweet potatoes for a colorful, plant-based platter.
+• Grilled Vegetables: For a colorful, plant-based platter, combine glazed carrots with other roasted vegetables, such as Brussels sprouts, parsnips, and sweet potatoes.

 Pro Tip: Glazed carrots also shine in grain bowls alongside quinoa, roasted cauliflower, and avocado for a nutritious, filling vegetarian meal.